roccoderosa1982/ml_matching/README.md

 The match_bulk function prepares the data for the model and uses the model to predict the match for each talent-job pair.
 The model's predictions are then returned along with the talent and job data.

-Note: The example dataset is very easy to learn, indeed both heuristic and ML model get very high accuracy.
+**Note**: The example dataset is very easy to learn, indeed both heuristic and ML model get very high accuracy.
+Deciding to use a machine learning algorithm for job-talent matching can be driven by several factors:

+**Complexity of the Matching Problem**: The heuristic-based matching algorithm might work well for simple cases, but as the complexity of the matching criteria increases, it may become less effective or even inaccurate.
+Machine learning algorithms can learn from data and improve their predictions over time, which can handle more complex scenarios.

+**Large Scale Matching**: If you have a large number of job seekers and job postings, a machine learning model can handle this scale more efficiently than a heuristic algorithm.

+**Flexibility**: Machine learning models can handle a wide range of data types and structures, including categorical, numerical, and text data.
+This flexibility is not always possible with heuristic algorithms.

+In summary, using a machine learning algorithm for job-talent matching can provide a more accurate and efficient solution for large-scale matching problems, especially when the matching criteria become complex or when the data changes over time.

 ## Installation